CExA-project/ddc/docs/transformations.md

 ### Computation kernels dedicated to transformations in DDC

 A transformation is a change of basis, going from a function space to another.
-Because the available memory is finite, the basis are necessarily finite (which means it contains a finite set of basis functions, but those basis functions may be continuous).
+Because the available memory is finite, the bases are necessarily finite (which means it contains a finite set of basis functions, but those basis functions may be continuous).

-The use-cases of transformations for simulation or signal processing needs are plethoric: interpolation, spectral methods, finite element methods, filtering (compression), signal analysis (post-process)...
+There are many use-cases of transformations for simulation or signal processing needs: interpolation, spectral methods, finite element methods, filtering (compression), signal analysis (post-process)...

-Every basis have their own specificities (ie. orthogonality, n-derivability, etc...) but as they belong to the same frame of set of functions which form a basis, they have in common a formalism and a terminology.
+Every basis has its own specificities (ie. orthogonality, n-derivability, etc...) but as they belong to the same frame of "set of functions which form a basis", they have in common a formalism and a terminology.
 However, this is currently not very manifest when looking at the API in the DDC implementations (DFT and Spline API are very different).
 It must be explained: